Super-Nim/Super-Nim/README.md

-- 🔭 I’m currently working on a Decentralised Autonomous Organisation project (DAO)
+- 🔭 I’m currently working on a Decentralised Exchange Project
 - 🌱 I’m currently learning DAO architecture and UX Design in DApps
 - 👯 I’m looking to collaborate on a cryptocurrency project
 - 💬 Ask me about DeFi and DEX's